plone/training/gatsby/sourceplugins.rst

 Now that we learned how to create pages and access dynamic data with GraphQL, we can start fetching some data from external sources.

-Source plugins are the tools that can do this job.
+Source plugins are the tools that can handle this job.
 Every plugin is specialized in getting data from a different source.

 ..note :: There are a lot of plugins for almost every need.
-In GatsbyJS website, you can find a complete list of `official plugins <https://www.gatsbyjs.org/plugins/>`_.
+You can find a complete list of plugins on `GatsbyJS official website <https://www.gatsbyjs.org/plugins/>`_.

-Let's start with a basic one: `gatsby-source-filesystem` a plugin that transforms files in GraphQL nodes.
+Let's start with a basic one, `gatsby-source-filesystem`: a plugin that transforms files into GraphQL nodes.

 .. code-block:: none